ferranverdes/notes-app/README.md

 # 🗒️ Notes App with GitLab SCA, SAST and DAST

-A minimal REST API built to demonstrate secure, automated deployments on Google Cloud using Pulumi, GitLab CI/CD, and **multi-environment pipelines**.
+A minimal REST API built to demonstrate secure, automated deployments on Google Cloud using Pulumi, GitLab CI/CD, and **multi-environment pipelines**:

+![Architecture overview][1]

 This project is designed for learning purposes, showcasing how to integrate **GitLab's built-in SCA, SAST**, and **DAST** — helping developers understand how security automation fits into a real DevSecOps workflow.

-It exposes two endpoints:
+The app exposes two endpoints:

 * **POST `/notes`** → Creates a new note and returns `{ title, description }`.
 * **GET `/notes`** → Retrieves a list of all existing notes.

-The app is intentionally simple: no validation, no authentication, and no dependencies beyond what is strictly required.
+It is intentionally simple: no validation, no authentication, and no dependencies beyond what is strictly required.

 ## ☁️ Cloud Deployment (GitLab + Pulumi + GCP)